qfpl/fp-in-ruby/slides/what-is-fp.md

 <div class="notes">
 - Each function/method is entirely self contained
+    + local reasoning
     + Never have to worry about state of the system
-  + Who's pretended to be an interpreter and maintained state in their head to understand code?
+    + No pretending to be an interpreter/compiler
-- Testing doesn't require mocks/stubs.
-Pass arguments to a function and compare the results
+- Testing is simply passing arguments to functions and comparing the result
-  + At some point you want to test the whole system, but almost all code should be pure and rt
 </div>

 ##